envomp/2019-Logical-Programming/pr03_rps/pr03_rps.md

     You should use the functions that you wrote before.
 You should use ask_user_choice function to validate the user choice and use ask_user_name for representing a correct name.
-If the function parameter reverse is true, then you should also reverse the player name.NB!
+If the function parameter reverse is true, then you should also reverse the player name.
+    NB!
 Use the previous functions that you have written!

     :param name:player name
     :param user_choice: